 The number of cells in a human body varies depending on the size of the person and whether cells have been damaged or lost.
-However, most estimates suggest that there are well over 100 trillion cells in a human body.
+However, most estimates suggest there are well over 30 trillion cells in a human body.
+To put this into perspective, there are only an estimated 3 trillion trees on Earth.